alpha2303/hasura-map-app/README.md

 If you're running it for iOS then type:

 > react-native run-ios --variant=release

+# How to Use

+This app basically works on Google's Direction API with restriction for Android apps in place.
+Enter your Source and Destination Locations and the app automatically highlights the best possible routes, along with the distance covered as well and the travel duration.

+# Issues

+For now only the "Driving" mode of transit is working, further modes will be added as the extensions are made in future.
+Sorry for the inconvenience.

 Please let me know if any complications arise.
 Thank you.